 How to Visit Botswana on a Budget: Everything You Need to Know

 Botswana is a notoriously expensive country to travel in.
-But travelling in Botswana on a a budget is possible and I’m going to show you how.
+But travelling in Botswana on a budget is possible and I’m going to show you how.

-It’s true – there aren’t many backpacker hostels and, like in Namibia, the public transport network isn’t great for getting to the places you probably want to go to.
-Many of the best places to visit in Botswana are quite remote, and remote often equals expensive due to the logistics involved.
-If you do private or fly-in safaris, staying in high-end lodges, the costs can be crazy.
+There aren’t many backpacker hostels in Botswana and, like in Namibia, the public transport network isn’t great for getting to the places you probably want to go to.
+Many of the best places to visit in Botswana are quite remote, and remote usually equals high costs due to the logistics involved.

-The Botswanan government takes a more sustainable approach, not allowing the land to become overfilled with development and lodges, keeping the country wild and untouched (which also means expensive).
+The Botswanan government takes a more sustainable approach, not allowing the land to become overfilled with development and lodges, keeping the country wild and untouched, which also means… expensive.

 There are even some lodges that cost almost as much per night (per person) as I charge for a 2-week Botswana tour!